rbender/messagebus/README.md

 There are also several supplimentary services:

 - Message Store: Store and retrieve messages
-- Device Metadata Service: Store arbitrary information about devices.
+- Device Registry: Store arbitrary information about devices.
 Useful for routing and configuration.

 This is still very much a work in progress.